JoeNormyl/joenormyl.github.io/_posts/2022-02-05-Capstone_Project.md

 ---
 modal-id: 1
 date: 2022-02-05
-img: unnamed-chunk-19-1.png
+img: Capstone-Thumb.png
 alt: Sample Bar Chart from the Cyclistic Project
 project-date: January 2023
 client: Google Data Analytics Course
 category: Data Analysis
-title: Finding Differences in Ridership for Cyclistic Bike Share Company
+title: Differences in Ridership for Cyclistic Bike Share
 description: Cyclistic is a made-up company but the data in this project comes from real bike-share usage in Chicago.
 The premise of the project as well as all characters are fictional, but the analysis is very real.
 ---

-# Differences in Ridership for Cyclistic
+## Differences in Ridership for Cyclistic

+&nbsp;
+&nbsp;

 ## Scenario

+&nbsp;

 You are a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing